 Eastern Gulf Moratorium

 GOMESA also established the Eastern Gulf Moratorium, banning oil and gas leasing within 125 miles off the Florida coastline in the Eastern Planning Area, and a portion of the Central Planning Area, until the year 2022.
-GOMESA’s leasing moratorium is scheduled to expire in June 2022, and BOEM has begun to plan for offshore leasing in the moratorium area after the expiration.
+GOMESA’s leasing moratorium expired in June 2022

 With the passage of GOMESA, 8.3 million acres in the Central and Eastern Gulf of Mexico Planning areas were offered for oil and gas leasing through lease sales, which occurred in 2007, 2008, and 2009.